RasaHQ/rasa/docs/core/retrieval-actions.rst

 This is a key difference to the response templates in your domain file.

 .. note::
-    The file containing response texts should exist as a separate file inside the training data directory passed to the training process.
+    The file containing response texts must exist as a separate file inside the training data directory passed to the training process.
 The contents of it cannot be a part of the file which contains training data for other components of NLU.